-This year, we have chosen to focus on helping those facing the loss of a loved one by creating an online bereavement hub.
+This year, we have chosen to focus on helping those facing the loss of a loved one by creating an online bereavement hub (coming soon).
 We chose bereavement because research tells us that life events such as these can have a big impact on someone’s financial capability.
 Combine that with the fact that we process around 100,000 life insurance claims a year, and we have the perfect opportunity to provide timely help and support to people who need it.

 We use our voice to campaign for social issues and we have had a powerful reach - there were more than 400 million ‘opportunities to see’ these campaigning stories in national, regional and broadcast press in 2017.